TylerAgostino/caution_bot/README.md

 ## Planned Features
 - ~~**Multiclass Restarts** to help with class separation during restarts.~~ DONE
 - ~~**Auto Black-Flag Clearing** to run `!clearall` on a loop for no-rules races or practice sessions~~ DONE
-- **Incident Limit Enforcement** to issue penalties to drivers who exceed a configurable number of incidents in a session.
+- ~~**Incident Limit Enforcement** to issue penalties to drivers who exceed a configurable number of incidents in a session.~~ DONE
+- **SDKGaming Integration** to notify broadcasting software of events and provide a better experience for viewers.

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 If you have any questions or need help with the code, please open an issue on the repository and I will do my best to help you.